ankrutik/notes/aws/solutions_arch_cert/notes.md

 CIDR blocks: 10.0.0.0/16 subnet is the largest allowed.
 10.0.0.0/28 is the smallest.

+(CIDR, Classless Inter-Domain Routing is a method for allocating IP addresses and for IP routing)

 Bring up instances in subnet of your choice.
-Attach network Access Control Lists (ACLs) to control access to those subnets.
+Attach Network Access Control Lists (NACLs) to control access to those subnets.

 Default VPC has subnets that connect to Internet.